Jan 14 • 2 min read

 Confused, Plunkett cut the cylinder open.
 Inside he found a strange white, waxy, slippery solid.
 It didn’t react with anything, resisted chemicals, stayed stable in heat, and had one of the lowest friction levels ever seen.

-An accidental lab discovery became one of construction’s quiet super materials protecting buildings with unmatched durability, stability, and resistance.
+An accidental lab discovery became one of construction’s super materials protecting buildings with unmatched durability, stability, and resistance.

 Its super-stability made it a perfect fit for construction: protecting cables from corrosion, coating industrial pipes, reducing wear in machinery, and enabling long-lasting architectural fabrics.